irisnet/irishub/docs/modules/gov/README.md

 ```

-Scenario 2: Modify the parameters by the files
+Scenario 2: Change the parameters by the files

 ```
 # Export profiles